aleemulhaq/theScore-automation/README.md

 - If you want to run tests on a specific hardware device, please make sure it is the only hardware Android device plugged in to the computer.

 #### Android Emulators
-- Only support Pixel_6_API_33 specifically at the moment.
+- Only support **Pixel_6_API_33** specifically at the moment.
 This is done on purpose so we always have an emulator back up option that boots up.
-- Make sure you have Pixel_6_API_33 virtual device downloaded through Android sdk tools or Android studio device manager
+- Make sure you have **Pixel_6_API_33** virtual device downloaded through Android sdk tools or Android studio device manager
 ##### Note about connected devices:
-- The only virtual device that will run the tests is "Pixel_6_API_33", make sure the AVD name matches that
+- The only virtual device that will run the tests is **Pixel_6_API_33**, make sure the AVD name matches that
 - If a hardware device is connected, it will always be prioritized for testing

 ## Setup & Running tests
-To build the project and executes tests, you need to run the following command in the project path. e.g:
+To build the project and executes tests, you just need to run the following command in the project path. e.g:
 - Set file path to access my project directory `cd.../../user/../../theScore-automation`,
-- then run `gradlew clean test`
+- then run `gradlew clean test`   (run clean, and build test tasks)
 - After each successful test run, the sessions logs are saved in the `projDir/logs/` directory

 ## Test implementation